Los Angeles Examiner: Patriotism controversy

 World War One and in 1918 attracted opposition and boycotts.

 A "large number of editorials attacking the government's war policies," clipped from the Examiner, were seized in a raid by federal agents in a raid on a Santa Barbara school for boys called "Boyland."
 Five people were arrested and charged with espionage.

 An organization called the California Loyal League claimed that the Examiner was "disloyal and a dangerous influence in this city."
 It included both the French and the British consuls in Los Angeles.

 The University Club of Los Angeles and the Sierra Madre Club both banned the Examiner from its reading rooms.
 Examiner staffers were barred from taking photographs at a French national day celebration at the Shrine Auditorium.
 They were jeered on their way out of the building.

-Staffers manhandled, kidnapped
+Staffers manhandled and kidnapped

-In 1934 automobile-race driver Al Reinke and driver Babe Stapp were indicted on charges of manhandling and then kidnapping reporter James Lee who went with photographer John Bennus to the funeral of Ernie Triplett, who had been killed in a racing accident in Imperial, California.
+In 1934, automobile-race driver Al Reinke and driver Babe Stapp were indicted on charges of manhandling and then kidnapping reporter James Lee who went with photographer John Bennus to the funeral of Ernie Triplett, who had been killed in a racing accident in Imperial, California.
 Lee said five men threatened violence against the newspaper's workers if news photos were taken at the funerals of any race drivers.
 The newspaper had been campaigning against automobile-racing fatalities.

 Reinke was killed in a racing accident before he could be tried.

 Merger

 In 1962, the morning Examiner merged with the Los Angeles Herald-Express, an afternoon newspaper also owned by the Hearst organization.
 The Examiner published its last edition on Sunday, January 7.
 The succeeding newspaper was known as the Los Angeles Herald Examiner.

+A Los Angeles historian wrote in 2010, “A 1962 merger [of the Examiner] with the Los Angeles Herald-Express, Hearst's afternoon paper, was merely a formality, as the two papers had shared workspace for decades.”